How to Scale Your Ecommerce Store From 1,000 to 10,000 Sales

 Working Smarter With Batching and Automation

-A recent study shows that 70% of sellers see AI as extremely important for handling repetitive tasks.
-Using AI has many benefits, including reduced workload, improved customer engagement, and smarter use of customer data.
+A recent study found 70% of sellers see AI as extremely important for handling repetitive tasks - reducing workload, improving engagement, and making smarter use of customer data.
+Work smarter and keep the creative energy for strategy.

 Image via Coveo